 Last but not least, there is overclocking with BIOS.
 The BIOS is part of every system’s motherboard, meaning it isn’t software you download and use on your operating system.
 Still, it is extremely useful and can be great for overclocking, so it is relevant to the question at hand.

-However, BIOS can be far more intricate to figure out as it is less instinctive.
+However, BIOS can be far more complex to figure out as it is less instinctive.
 Some BIOS don’t even have support for a mouse, so you can imagine how poor the user interface can be.
 What makes things even worse is that every motherboard brand has a distinct style/design for its BIOS.
-Even models from the same brand can be fairly different from each other.
+Even models from the same brand can be quite different from each other.

-This shouldn’t deter you from the idea of overclocking BIOS, as this is where you can achieve the best possible overclock for your processor.
+This shouldn’t deter you from the notion of overclocking BIOS, as this is where you can attain the best possible overclock for your processor.

 To access your BIOS, you will have to hit the suitable keyboard shortcut while your system is booting up.
 Usually, it is either Rename, F2, F10, or F12.